-WJCT Radio Reading Service provides news, information, and entertainment through a wide variety of publications, including the Florida Times-Union, USA Today, New York Times, Washington Post, popular magazines, and best selling books.
+WJCT Radio Reading Service provides news, information, and entertainment through a wide variety of publications, including the Florida Times-Union, USA Today, Wall Street Journal, Washington Post, and popular magazines.
 Other highlights include the latest from the Blindness & Disability News Hour, tales of travel, health, exercise, consumer tips, and more!
-Our locally produced and hosted program is Williemae’s Inspirational Music (Sundays at 10am & 4pm).
-Over 50 local volunteers, as well as program providers and volunteer readers throughout the country, help WJCT Radio Reading Service achieve excellence in programming.
+Our locally produced and hosted program is Williemae’s Inspirational Music (Sundays at 6:30 am/pm & 12:30 am/pm).
+Over 30 local volunteers, as well as program providers and volunteer readers throughout the country, help WJCT Radio Reading Service achieve excellence in programming.

 Rachel Schwertfeger (left) and Bill Robichaud (right) are volunteer RRS readers on Saturdays.